-Awards will be made and administered in accordance with the Food for Peace Act, U.S. Government regulations and USAID Standard Provisions, which are available on the USAID website.
+Awards will be made and administered in accordance with the Agricultural Act of 2014, U.S. Government regulations and USAID Standard Provisions, which are available on the USAID website.
 The award will be administered under 22 C.F.R.
-211 (in regards to Title II commodities and monetization proceeds), 22 C.F.R.
+211 (in regards to Title II commodities, if any), 22 C.F.R.
 216, 22 C.F.R.
-226 (in regards to CDF under any award in which they are included in place of monetization commodities, Section 202(e) funds and internal transport, storage and handling funds [ITSH]), OMB Circulars, USAID Standard Provisions, and FFP information bulletins.
-Notwithstanding the foregoing, because intergovernmental organizations are subject to different requirements, USAID reserves the right to make awards to such organizations and cooperatives.
+226, (in regards to CDF under any award in which they are included, Section 202(e) funds and internal transport, storage and handling funds [ITSH]), OMB Circulars, USAID Standard Provisions, and FFP information bulletins.
+Notwithstanding the foregoing, because intergovernmental organizations are subject to different requirements, USAID reserves the right to make awards to such organizations on different terms and conditions than those made to private voluntary organizations and cooperatives.